Is a digital detox ahead? - Why 2028 could be the year of a massive digital retreat

 Less waste, more conscious digital footprints

-I like to believe that companies start focusing on forcefully being "everywhere" just for the sake of it, and instead start thinking about quality and resonance of their digital footprint.
+Companies and being "everywhere" just for the sake of it, and instead start thinking about quality and resonance of their digital footprint.
 This would especially be relevant in the space of social media, which has become very bloated with content, such as created fully by AI.

-A return to owned channels
+A return to physical media

 Physical media and marketing spaces will have a comeback.
 Newspapers, billboards, in-person events such as conferences, and other physical experiences that barely rely on hyper-optimized algorithmic features will regain popularity in the coming years.